-The British Government has introduced a new type of benefit called Universal Credit for people who are looking for work or are on a low income.
-Eventually it will replace the following benefits with one single monthly payment:
+The British Government has introduced Universal Credit for people who are on a low income, looking for work or working and on a low income.
+Eventually it will replace the following benefits:

 - Income based Jobseekers Allowance

 - Housing Benefit